 - Hayate after Magical Girl Lyrical Nanoha A's.
 In her case, it's a combination of versions 2 and 4, with her paralysis being due to the Artifact of Doom draining her life, and even after they got rid of the magical source, it still required up to six more years of medical treatment before she was able to walk.

-- In Alpine Rose (manga) Marie was paralyzed until she met Lundi, and then miraculously rose from her wheelchair to help him, after which he's limping on crutches and she's apparently fine.
+- In the Honoo No Alpen Rose manga, a girl named Marie was paralyzed until she met Lundi.
+She then miraculously rose from her wheelchair to help him, after which he's limping on crutches and she's apparently fine.

 - For a character who was just pretending, there's Richard Dragon, a comic book character created by Denny O'Neil.
 He reveals in an issue of The Question that he actually can walk, and the wheelchair was just to screw with people.